mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Remove one or more permissions from an existing role (Only works in Enterprise Edition).
+  Remove one or more permissions from an existing role (only available in E10 and E20).

 Format